tremor-rs/tremor-www/docs/api.md

----
-title: Tremor API
-description: Tremor REST API.
-draft: false
-hide_table_of_contents: false
----

 ## Document Status

 Work in Progress

-## Well-known API Endpoints
+## Well known API endpoints

-This document summarises the Tremor REST API.
+This document summarises the Tremor REST API

 |Url|Description|
 |---|---|
 |http://localhost:9898/|The default ( development ) endpoint on a local ( development ) host|

 ## Paths

-The endpoint paths supported by the Tremor REST API.
+The endpoint paths supported by the Tremor REST API

 ### __GET__ /onramp

-Lists onramps.
+Lists onramps

 *Description:*

-Returns a list of identifiers for each onramp stored in the repository.
+Returns a list of identifiers for each onramp stored in the repository

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*